WinVector/replyr/checks/gapply.md

 # User supplied window functions.
 These depend on known column names and
 # the data back-end matching function names (such as cumsum).
 The idea
-# the user supplies one of these to replyr_gapply, and replyr_gapply
+# the user supplies one of these to gapply, and gapply
 # organizes the calcuation (spliting on gcolumn, and optionally ordering
 # on ocolumn).
 cumulative_sum <- . %>% arrange(order) %>% mutate(cv=cumsum(values))